MacareuxDigital/ansible-c5-ma/README.md

 - Obtain the ec2-user SSH key from AWS
 - Check to see if you can access to newly created EC2 instance via SSH

+### Prepare a CentOS7 server, and confirm SSH access

+OR prepare a CentOS7 server with public IP address.

 ## Modify the settings